Sexually transmitted infections (STI) in children

 Teens should be tested for infections immediately if they develop symptoms such as:

-Depending on what STIs your teen’s doctor is testing for, he or she may:
+Depending on what STIs your child’s doctor is testing for, they may:

-The best way for your teenager to prevent STIs is to avoid sexual activity (abstinence).
+The best way for your child to prevent STIs is to avoid sexual activity (abstinence).
 At Children’s Health, we will explain the potential consequences of sexual activity – especially risky or unprotected sex.

 If teens are already sexually active, or planning to be, we recommend:

-• Using condoms every time they have sex.
+• Using a new condom every time they have sex.

 • Condoms are not guaranteed to prevent all STIs, but they greatly reduce the risk of acquiring the most dangerous ones – like HIV.